RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

  status= clGetDeviceiDs(platform, CL_DEVICE_TYPE_DEFAULT, 0, NULL, &nurnDevices);

-..note:: It is recommended that the host code look at the platform vendor string when searching for the desired OpenCL platform, instead of using the platform name string.
+..
+Note:::: It is recommended that the host code look at the platform vendor string when searching for the desired OpenCL platform, instead of using the platform name string.
 The platform name string might change, whereas the platform vendor string remains constant for a particular vendor's implementation.

 .. _BIF: